RedaMazoz/AnimationProgressDisplay/README.md

 # AnimationProgressDisplay
-Display the current Animation Progress per Layer for the choosen Animator
+Display the current Animation Progress per Layer for the choosen Animator Component